List of One Piece characters: Aramaki

-Ryokugyu's appearance seems modeled after Japanese actor Yoshio Harada.
-The admiral was originally voiced by Keiji Fujiwara in the Japanese version of the anime.
+Ryokugyu is voiced by Jun'ichi Suwabe in the Japanese version of the anime.
+In the Funimation English adaptation, his voice is supplied by Matthew David Rudd.

+Vice-Admirals

+The Vice-Admirals are the third highest rank in the Navy.

 Monkey D. Garp

-Monkey D. Garp (モンキー・D・ガープ, Monkī Dī Gāpu), nicknamed Garp the "Fist" (ゲンコツのガープ, Genkotsu no Gāpu) and "Hero of the Navy" (海軍の英雄, Kaigun no Eiyū), is a Vice Admiral, Monkey D. Dragon's father and Luffy's grandfather.
-He is famous for cornering Gol D. Roger and considered a hero of the Navy.
-After Roger's execution, he took care of Roger's son, Ace, raising him like his own grandson.
+Monkey D. Garp (モンキー・D・ガープ, Monkī Dī Gāpu), nicknamed Garp the "Fist" (ゲンコツのガープ, Genkotsu no Gāpu) and "Hero of the Navy" (海軍の英雄, Kaigun no Eiyū), is a vice-admiral, Monkey D. Dragon's father and Luffy's grandfather.
+He is famous for cornering Gold Roger and considered a hero of the Navy.
+After Roger's execution, he took care of Roger's son Ace and raised him like his own grandson.
 He has superhuman strength, enough to lift and throw cannonballs like baseball pitches.
 Garp takes both Koby and Helmeppo under his wing.

 At the end of the war with Whitebeard, Garp retires from the front line and decides to train the next generation of navy personnel.
+He is imprisoned on Fullalead by Blackbeard after saving Koby on the island.

+Garp is capable of utilizing all three types of Haki. and is capable of using the advanced application for both Haoshoku and Busoshoku Haki.

 He is voiced by Hiroshi Naka in the Japanese version of the anime.
 In the English version of the series, he is voiced by Brian Mathis in the Funimation dub.

-In the upcoming Netflix live-action series, Garp will be portrayed by Vincent Regan.
+In the live-action series, Garp is portrayed by Vincent Regan.
+Unlike the manga, Garp's fleet arrives after Luffy defeated Arlong.
+After a brief spar, Garp lets Luffy leave and tells his crew to focus on arresting the Arlong Pirates first.